abyrvalg/ServerQuery/README.md

             "?@cache" : [["n1", 2, false], ["n2", 3, true]]
         }
     ]).then((result)=>{
         console.log(result); //The results of "first" result will be cached for 2 hours.
 The result of "second" resource will be cached for 3 hours.
-Also resource "second" will be removed after first time we get it from cahce.
+Also resource "second" will be removed after first time we get it from cache.
     });
  ```
 ### aggr("\<object to return\>") \: Object